 My most recent work engages the refugees and citizens on the island of Lesvos, the small Aegean island that has received nearly 600,000 refugees on its shores.
 I began work in Lesvos in a collaboration with both refugees in several camps and the citizens of the island whose lives have also been transformed in May of 2016, described here.
 Lesvos: Heartbreak and joy in equal measure.

-After two days waiting without any word from the mayor’s office, we decided to go and see for ourselves, and drove north to Molyvos.
+After two days waiting without any word from the mayor’s office, we decided to go and see for ourselves, and drove north.
 To our surprise, the life vest cemetery was exactly as I had seen in six months earlier: an open acreage, unguarded, unfenced, unwatched.
-We began to document the site and collect vests, removing the inadequate floatation filling: sometimes the vests were stuffed with empty plastic bags.
+We began to document the site and collect vests, removing the inadequate floatation filling: sometimes the vests were stuffed with empty plastic bags, they were actually fake life vests.
 A few curious visitors wandered amongst the towering remains.

 After witnessing for a second time the scale of the mountainous acreage of translocated materiality that had floated across the Aegean Sea with human passengers onboard, we began volunteering in the Pikpa camp, a former summer camp transformed into refugee village, and met some of these individuals that had floated in those very life vests.
 It was December, and even though the majority of residents were of Muslim origin from countries of Iran, Iraq, Syria, Afghanistan, Somalia, Eritrea and others, Christmas trees with decorations were abounding, with 4 separate Christmas trees dotted around the camp.